The Characteristics of a Mantras

 Yogis have taught for centuries the simple truth : “As you think, so you become.”
 It is now an accepted psychological fact that the mind becomes like its object of ideation.
 Many experiments have shown that our consciousness tends to merge or identify with any focus of attention that is maintained for a sufficient period.
 Thus visualizations and affirmations will gradually transform our minds according to their object of concentration.

 Understanding that people are often limited by the negative or inferior ideas they have of themselves, psychologists attempt to change our “self-image” and thus to completely transform our personality.
 In one experiment, a man – sweating and straining as hard as he could – could only lift 150 kilos of weight.
-Then he was hypnotised, and the hypnotist repeated, “You are the strongest man in the world you have tremendous strength!”
+Then he was hypnotized, and the hypnotist repeated, “You are the strongest man in the world you have tremendous strength!”
 Under hypnosis, he lifted 200 kilos without the slightest strain or difficulty.

-Today, the “power of positive thinking,” positive affirmations and creative visualisations are being used by many people all over the world to become more successful, more popular, more wealthy.
+Today, the “power of positive thinking,” positive affirmations and creative visualizations are being used by many people all over the world to become more successful, more popular, more wealthy.
 But the goal of yoga is not so narrow or limited as worldly success or wealth.
 It is nothing less than infinity – the infinite expansion of one’s mind to merge with the Supreme Consciousness.

 Thus, the process of meditation also employs a repeated affirmation – the meaning of the mantra “I am Infinite Consciousness”, “I am one with That.”
 Actually, this is the reality – on the highest levels of our being, we are infinite and we always have been; we only do not realize it because we identify with our small egos, with the limited lower levels of our minds.

 So by daily practice, by the constant ideation, “I am That,” we gradually lessen our false identification with our body and lower mind, and identify with the blissful Self within.
-As the mind gradually, imperceptibly expands through higher and higher layers, one glorious day we become completely free from all the bondages of ego and realise that we are not this body, we are not this mind, we are not this imperfect personality – we are infinite.
+As the mind gradually, imperceptibly expands through higher and higher layers, one glorious day we become completely free from all the bondages of ego and realize that we are not this body, we are not this mind, we are not this imperfect personality – we are infinite.
 We are the Supreme Consciousness.
 In that moment, we go beyond the mantra – beyond pulsation, beyond vibration, beyond ideation – and in breathless silence, we dissolve into ecstatic union with the origin of all.

 Sooner or later, we will all experience it – it is the birthright of every human being.
 Each person is a channel for infinite power and energy and knowledge – a vessel to be filled with this never-ending bliss.
 The revelations of dreams, hypnosis, hallucinations, creative flashes, and intuitional foresight have given us some idea of the limitless resources of our inner spaces.
 Now we must check the external drift of our minds and turn our awareness in upon itself so we can explore the Kingdom of Light within.